Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <code><h3>Big-O (O)</h3></code>

 <p>
 Big-O notation, often denoted as Θ (often referred to as just "Big O"), is a mathematical notation used in computer science and mathematics to describe the upper bound of the time complexity of an algorithm or the growth rate of a function.
 In the context of time complexity, it characterizes the worst-case scenario, representing the maximum amount of time required for an algorithm to execute a specified number of instructions.
 Big-O notation is more commonly used among programmers as it desribes the worst possible case their algoritm can run.
+For this reason, Big-O will typically be prioritized by programmers and developers.
 </p>